 Never Summer Durability

-Never Summer Snowboards have always been essentially bullet proof.
+Never Summer Snowboards have always been essentially bulletproof.
 And the Maverix continues in that tradition.
-For the most part this winter has blessed the Tetons with deep La Ninasnow.
-However at times you can easily find yourself going from deep pow to no snow and exposed rocks which happened to me twice on the Maverix.
-Once while riding over a 10 yard rock scree field at Jackson Hole Mountain Resort and the other up on the pass.
+For the most part, this winter has blessed the Tetons with deep La Nina snow.
+However, at times you can easily find yourself going from deep pow to no snow and exposed rocks that happened to me twice on the Maverix.
 Normally riding over rocks like this would guarantee core shorts or a blown edge.
 Not so much the case with Never Summer.

 Being a directional shape I wasn’t riding much switch and the tail is short for landing 180’s.
 That being said this board is made for surfing on snow.
-And we don’t surf in the water backwards.
-For someone that rocks positive angles, enjoys constant face shots and just wants to ride powder all winter long I can’t think of a better suited snowboard.
-Go try the Never Summer Maverix ($529) on a powder day or even shitty snow day for that matter and before you know it you’ll find yourself getting pitted too.
+And we don’t surf in the water backward.
+For someone that rocks positive angles, enjoys constant face shots and just wants to ride powder all winter long I can’t think of a better-suited snowboard.
+Go try the Never Summer Maverix ($549.99) on a powder day or even shitty snow day for that matter and before you know it you’ll find yourself getting pitted too.